yooneskh/yongo/README.md

 This project aims to be a very simple wrapper around deno_mongo driver for MongoDB database.
 Yongo is inspired by Mongoose in Node.js but will not try to implement all of its functionality.

 ## Installation
-Will soon be hosted on deno.land and be ready for usage.
+Will soon be hosted on deno.land and be ready for usage. test.

 ## Usage
 Example usage is in `./examples` folder and is updated regularly to include every aspect.